joebew42/twitch/docs/about.md

 ## Do you want to leave a feedback?

-I use a [github repository as a public feedback box](https://github.com/joebew42/twitch), you can use it to propose your feedback about the Twitch Channel.
-To leave a feedback you can [open an issue](https://github.com/joebew42/twitch/issues) to:
+I use a github repository as a [public feedback box](https://github.com/joebew42/twitch) so that you can use it to propose a feedback about the Twitch Channel.
+[Open an issue](https://github.com/joebew42/twitch/issues) to leave a feedback about:

 - Propose a content that you would like to see in the next episodes
 - Propose an open source project where to contribute in
 - Propose an improvement of the schedule
 - Propose something that can improve the quality of the channel

-**Some requirements to consider before you propose a feedback:**
+**Some requirements to consider before propose a feedback:**

 At the moment I am learning Elixir, so I prefer to continue by doing streaming session about Elixir programming language.
 If you want to propose a content or a project make sure to propose something about Elixir.
 Thank you!